-Follow these eight simple rules—many of which will also save you time and money—and make business travel just a little less stressful.
+Follow these 8 simple rules—many of which will also save you time and money—and make business travel just a little less stressful.

 The first rule of frequent business travel is to always take a carry-on bag.
 Not only do you void the risk of losing your bag on a tight connection, you'll also save money on bag fees.
 Additionally, it ensures that your luggage arrives when you arrive, and with hectic project schedules it's likely you don't have time to chase down lost luggage.
 Worried about not having enough clothes?
-The laundry and dry cleaning fees at most hotels are less than that of a carry on bag, so recycle one outfit or wear the same clothes on the plane to and from your destination.
-Keeping to just one or two pair of shoes can also cut down on valuable luggage space.
+The laundry and dry-cleaning fees at most hotels are less than that of a carry-on bag, so recycle one outfit or wear the same clothes on the plane to and from your destination.
+Packing just one or two pairs of shoes can also cut down on valuable luggage space.

 Avoid late night runs to the store for travel-sized toiletries by collecting your unused hotel bath items and stashing them for future travel.
-Not only does this save you money, by keeping these items in your carry-on bag at all times, you won't have to pack and re-pack them for each trip.
-Or, use a site like 3 Fl Oz or Minimuz.biz to secure compliant sizes of your favorite brands.
-Another time saving hack?
+Not only does this save you money, but by keeping these items in your carry-on bag at all times, you won't have to pack and re-pack them for each trip.
+Another time-saving hack?
 Keep a plastic container of travel-sized toiletries, including items like an extra toothbrush and contact case, in your carry-on at all times.
-That way, all you need to do is add your clothes, grab your laptop and go.
+That way, all you need to do is add your clothes, grab your laptop, and go.

 Move through the security line quickly and easily by wearing shoes that can slip on and off, avoiding clothes that require a belt, and keeping jewelry, phones, coins and other items that may set off sensors in a suitcase side pocket until after you've cleared the security checkpoint.
 Registration for TSA Precheck, Global Entry or Clear can also save time, thanks to loosened screening requirements and shorter lines.
-Many credit cards will also refund the fee for registration as well - check with your card provider to see if you qualify.
+Many credit cards will also refund the fee for registration—check with your card provider to see if you qualify.

 There are certain fabrics that are less prone to getting wrinkled that make for great travel wear.
-By rolling clothes instead of folding them, and unpacking as soon as you get to your room, you can avoid the hassle of having to iron each item you brought.
+By rolling clothes instead of folding them and unpacking as soon as you get to your room, you can avoid the hassle of having to iron each item you bought.
 Hanging items in a steam shower will also help release wrinkles if you're pressed for time.

-By joining a frequent flyer or hotel loyalty program, all those miles accumulated while traveling can be converted into rewards.
-Additionally, traveling with the same carrier or hotel brand helps you to get a better routine in place as you become familiar with their perks and procedures for loyal customers as well as any partner or affiliate programs that can serve to enhance your travel experience.
+By joining a frequent flyer or hotel loyalty program, you can convert all those miles accumulated while traveling into rewards.
+Additionally, traveling with the same carrier or hotel brand allows you to get into a familiar routine as you become aware of their perks and procedures for loyal customers.
+Be sure to ask about partner or affiliate programs that can also serve to enhance your travel experience.
 If you can't stay loyal to a single hotel brand or airline, stay loyal to a credit card that will accrue miles or points for "rewarding" use in future travel or purchases.